EMCain/jekyll-now/_posts/2017-10-12-weight-machines-php.md

 ## You'll Never get Strong with Weight Machines

-Over at his excellent Gains blog, fitness coach Adam Fisher [writes about his early experiences with weight lifting](http://www.gains.af/blog/machines-vs-freeweights), and how the messages he received formed his point of view on the equipment he had used.
+Over at their excellent Gains blog, fitness coach Adam Fisher [writes about their early experiences with weight lifting](http://www.gains.af/blog/machines-vs-freeweights), and how the messages they received formed their point of view on the equipment they had used.

 > When I first started lifting, I used the machines at my local YMCA.
 I didn’t know how to lift, what good form looked like, or how to progress a program. [...]
 >